yext/search-core/docs/answers-core.answersconfig.apikey.md

 ## AnswersConfig.apiKey property

-The api key of the answers experience
+The api key of the answers experience.

 <b>Signature:</b>